 When an actor reference is imported into another configuration, a proxy is created that represents the external actor.
 The proxy is visible from inside the configuration.
 In fact, it is indistinguishable from a local actor.
 It exists to translate messages into a form that can be transported to the remote configuration hosting the target actor.

 Figure 1 shows an initial actor configuration where Alice has references to Bob and Carol.
 The reference to Carol is simply a direct reference to a local actor.
 The reference to Bob begins with proxy, in Configuration X, representing Bob as an external actor.
 The proxy, in turn, uses the globally-unique virtual address of Bob to transport messages across a private connection between configurations.
 The stub for Bob, in Configuration Y, has a direct reference for delivering messages to Bob.

 In Figure 2 Alice is sending a message to introduce Carol to Bob.
 From Alice’s perspective, this is no different than sending a message to the local actor Carol.
 As usual, all actor messages are asynchronous and travel over one-way references, so a delay in delivering Alice’s message does not change the semantics.
-Note also the very real possibility that messages may arrive in a different order than they are sent.
+Note also the very real possibility that messages may arrive in a different order than they are sent (or not at all).
 This is simply the nature of physical communication.